dblock/heroku-forward/README.md

 Heroku::Forward [![Build Status](https://travis-ci.org/dblock/heroku-forward.png?branch=master)](https://travis-ci.org/dblock/heroku-forward)
 ===============

-Beat Heroku's 60 seconds timeout with a forward proxy.
+Beat Heroku's 60 seconds timeout with a proxy.

 What's this?
 ------------

 [Heroku](http://www.heroku.com/) will report an application crashing and yield an `R10 Boot Timeout` error when a web process took longer than 60 seconds to bind to its assigned `$PORT`.
 This error is often caused by a process being unable to reach an external resource, such as a database or because Heroku is pretty slow and you have a lot of gems in your `Gemfile`.

-This gem implements a forward proxy using [em-proxy](https://github.com/igrigorik/em-proxy).
+This gem implements a proxy using [em-proxy](https://github.com/igrigorik/em-proxy).
 This proxy is booted almost immediately, binding to the port assigned by Heroku.
 Heroku now reports the dyno up.
 The proxy then spawns your application's web server and establishes a connection over a unix domain socket (a file) between the proxy and the application.
 Once the application is ready, it will be able to serve HTTP requests normally.
 Until then requests may queue and some may timeout depending on how long it actually takes to start.

 Usage
 -----